BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 AWS amazon web services was used for sorage of static files and images for this project and to see a full walkthrough of the process involved please click [**here**](https://github.com/BrianStritch/Brian-Stritch-P5-BS_Auto_parts/blob/main/README/aws_walkthrough.md)

 ### Gmail Account setup for the sending of emails from django apps
-Google G-Mail was used for this project and to see a full walkthrough of the process involved please click [**here**]()
+Google G-Mail was used for this project and to see a full walkthrough of the process involved please click [**here**](https://github.com/BrianStritch/Brian-Stritch-P5-BS_Auto_parts/blob/main/README/gmail_setup.md)

+### Stripe Account setup for the handling of payments from django apps online store
+Stripe was used for this project to manage payments and to see a full walkthrough of the process involved please click [**here**](https://github.com/BrianStritch/Brian-Stritch-P5-BS_Auto_parts/blob/main/README/stripe_setup.md)

 ## Credits
 ### Content
 - Font icons imported from FontAwesome.
-- THe amjority of the shop context was inherited from a combination of the Code Institute Walkthroughs and Fellow students input from the CI slack channels.
+- THe majority of the shop context was inherited from a combination of the Code Institute Walkthroughs and Fellow students input from the CI slack channels and researching past pupils work.

 ### Media
 As there are many images for the products in this website, most of which were obtained from Pexels.com, shutterstock.com and some images obtained from facebook and chinese vendor wish.